Let’s get you startedSign in or create an account to view your personalized quotes.

 Progressive30 daysDependent on policy

 Remember to read the fine print.
-Some policies may allow up to 30 days, but others allow fewer or even none.
+Some policies may allow up to 30 days, but others have shorter grace periods or none at all.

 What happens if your car insurance lapses?